Belinda Carlisle: 1985–1990

 Carlisle's follow-up to the success of Heaven on Earth was Runaway Horses, released on October 23, 1989.
 The album hit the Top 5 in both Australia and the UK, certified double platinum in Australia and platinum in the UK and in Canada.
 The first release, "Leave a Light On", peaked at No. 11 in the United States, and became another Top 5 smash in the UK, Australia and Canada.

-1989 also saw Carlisle performing co-lead vocals with the Smithereens in a duet with the band's lead vocalist Pat DiNizio on the song "Blue Period".
+That year, Carlisle also performed co-lead vocals with the Smithereens in a duet with the band's lead vocalist Pat DiNizio on the song "Blue Period".
 The song was featured on their third studio album 11.

-The second United States single, "Summer Rain", reached No. 30 in early 1990.
+The second American single, "Summer Rain", reached No. 30 in early 1990.
 The song reached No. 6 in Australia.
 It was the final release from Runaway Horses in the UK where it was released as the album's sixth single in December 1990, peaking at No. 23 in January 1991.
 Three further singles were released: the title track; "La Luna", which reached the Top 10 in Switzerland and Top 20 hit in Germany and Australia; and "(We Want) The Same Thing", which reached No. 6 in the UK.

 In the late autumn of 1990, the Go-Go's reunited for a tour to support their first greatest hits album, Greatest, including a new recording of the cover song "Cool Jerk" (The Go-Go's original cover was featured on their 1980 European EP, with a second version being released in 1982).
 A notable feature of the tour was an anti-fur campaign, where the band members supported the animal rights organization PETA.